Spin-flip processes and radiative decay of dark intravalley excitons in transition metal dichalcogenide monolayers: Exciton radiative shifts and decay rates

-For the longitudinal $A$ excitons we obtain more bulky expressions, \begin{widetext} \end{widetext} whose qualitative features are similar to the transverse case: the decay rates are nonzero only in the small-momentum region $q<\max\{\sqrt{\vep_1},\sqrt{\vep_2}\}E_A/c$, the bright exciton radiative rate is dominated by the first line of Eq.~(\ref{GammaLAb=}) to which the Rashba term gives a small correction.
+whose qualitative features are similar to the transverse case: the decay rates are nonzero only in the small-momentum region $q<\max\{\sqrt{\vep_1},\sqrt{\vep_2}\}E_A/c$, the bright exciton radiative rate is dominated by the first line of Eq.~(\ref{GammaLAb=}) to which the Rashba term gives a small correction.
 However, an important difference from the transverse case is that $\Gamma_{LA}^\mathrm{d}$ does not vanish for $\lambda_\mathrm{ex}=0$.
 The longitudinal dark $A$ exciton can decay even in the absence of the Rashba coupling, due to~$d_z$.
-Moreover, this latter mechanism is by far the dominant one, as the ratio between the two terms in the square brackets in the first line of Eq.~(\ref{GammaLAd=}) is $\sim{10}^{-5}$ for a quite high electric field of $\mathcal{E}_z=0.1\:\mbox{V/\AA}$.
+Moreover, this latter mechanism is by far the dominant one, as the ratio between the two terms in the square brackets of~(\ref{GammaLAd=}) is $\sim{10}^{-5}$ for a quite high electric field of $\mathcal{E}_z=0.1\:\mbox{V/\AA}$.
+Another important difference from the transverse case is that far in the non-radiative zone, $q\gg\sqrt{\vep_{1,2}}E_A/c$, the longitudinal exciton energies $\Omega_{LA}^\mathrm{b,d}(\vec{q})\propto{q}$.
+This is the effect of the exchange interaction, which was discussed in~\cite{Yu2014} (in that work, the intravalley part of the exchange interaction was not taken into account, which was later corrected in~\cite{Yu2015,Gartstein2015}).

 The last term in Eq.~(\ref{GammaLAd=}) containing the unknown parameter~$\kappa_0$ is purely real and does not contribute to the radiative decay rate.
 However, it produces an energy shift,